The North Norfolk Railway Poppy Line

 Outside Sheringham station, by the signal box, is a hexagonal Victorian Pillar Box.
 These aren’t very common in my opinion.
 I recall seeing only four of them.
 You can see the one at Sheringham below.

 If you want to get to either the NNR Sheringham Station or the National Rail Station by road you can use a satnav, but take a look at the map below.
-You can select the red marker to get written instructions:
+You can also select Directions and get help from Google Maps.
+Don’t get confused by the British Rail Station nearby which is further to the east on the same line.

 Returning To Holt Station